The Ultimate Itinerary for Spending One Day in Athens

 Philopappos Hill

-If walking outdoors and enjoying great panoramic views of the city is what you are after, then Philopappos Hill is definitely the place for you.
-The best part is that this green space lies hidden in the city center of Athens just a few minutes away from the Acropolis Museum.
+If you want to walk outdoors and enjoy great panoramic views of the city, Philopappos Hill is definitely the place for you.
+The best part is that this green space lies hidden in the city center of Athens, just a few minutes away from the Acropolis Museum.

 If you’re an outdoor type, you’ll certainly enjoy this article with the best outdoor places in Athens.